Uniformly expanding Markov maps of the real line: exactness and infinite mixing

-As seen earlier, the mixing properties of finite modifications of quasi-lifts are harder to prove, in general, than those of quasi-lifts.
-In particular this holds for the interesting property that we have called \textbf{(GLM2)}.
+The results of the previous section convince one that the mixing properties of finite modifications of quasi-lifts are harder to prove, in general, than those of quasi-lifts.
+In particular this holds for the important notion that we have called \textbf{(GLM2)}.
 However, one expects \textbf{(GLM2)} to hold true for a large class of maps.
 In this section we present one such case.
 Even though we pick a specific example, the technique generalizes easily to other maps of the same kind.